-Soft Key Description

-And the state of t

 This view only screen gathers data on prevailing satellites and shows the proximity of each.
-It also displays the following information:

-Longitude Latitude

-Number of SatellitesStrength

-back to GPS ortides BACK TO GPS UTILITIES - select to go back to the GPS Utilities screen.
+It also displays the following information: • Longitude • Latitude • Number of Satellites • Strength BACK TO GPS UTILITIES - select to go back to the GPS Utilities screen.